codetechie-abhay/-DataAnalytics-BtechNotres-/README.md

 ---

-## Challenges of Conventional Systems(refer to traditional data management and processing systems that were primarily designed to handle structured data with relatively smaller volumes compared to modern big data environments)
+## Challenges of Conventional Systems 🛑 (refer to traditional data management and processing systems that were primarily designed to handle structured data with relatively smaller volumes compared to modern big data environments)

 **Scalability**:
 - Limited ability to handle growing data volumes.